+HHS opens to students each school day at 7:30am.
 Students involved in special activities before 7:30am or after 4:00pm must be accompanied by a sponsoring teacher or designated individual and be in a definite designated area.
-During school time, student may be permitted to leave a classroom for specific purposes with permission of the instructor.
+During school time, students may be permitted to leave a classroom for specific purposes with permission of the instructor.
 A pass signed by the instructor is required.
 Each teacher will maintain a sign out sheet in their room.
 Failure to follow guidelines may result in the loss of privileges or disciplinary action.